 The Palace was built in three years (between 1952 and 1955) by over 3500 construction workers who laid 40 000 000 bricks.
 It is 231 m high, there are more than 3200 rooms and halls, a swimming pool, multiplex cinema and a few theatres.
 However, the interiors are not as glamorous as people assume.
 Well, the rooms and halls were designed to be functional and multi-purpose; some are bigger, some are smaller but rather simple and plain.
 With some exceptions… All in all, there are some receipts for 28 000 m3 of marble used for internal decoration.

 The biggest attraction is on top… or rather on the 3oth floor – that is in the middle of the main tower.
 This is where the panoramic balcony is located and you can visit the whole city in less than 20 minutes!
-But if you are looking for a nice view on the Palace itself – we can recommend Panorama Sky bar, on top of the Marriott hotel, or… jacuzzi in the Intercontinental Hotel.
+But if you are looking for a nice view on the Palace itself – I recommend Panorama Sky bar, on top of the Marriott hotel, or… jacuzzi in the Intercontinental Hotel.
+So you can meditated on the turbulent history of the last century over a sophisticated cocktail or… from a jacuzzi.

 For more travel tips how to plan your visit in the city click: Warsaw